IntelSoftware/SYCL_101/03_Modern/11_initializers.rst

 ************

-There are many situations when we need to check the value returned by a function or perform conditional operations based on this value.
+There are many situations when we need to check the value returned by a function or perform conditional operations based on the value of the function.
 Let's look at the example pseudo-code below:

 .. code-block:: cpp